Miles Electric Vehicles: ZX40

-The Miles Electric Vehicles ZX40 is a subcompact electric car built by FAW Tianjin (Tianjin-Qingyuan Electric Vehicle Co), a subsidiary of the First Automobile Works in Tianjin, China.
-The car is a licensed version of the Japanese Daihatsu Move minicompact and is sold in China as the Huali Happy Messenger.
+The Miles Electric Vehicles ZX40 is a subcompact electric car built by FAW Tianjin (Tianjin-Qingyuan Electric Vehicle Co), a subsidiary of the First Automotive Works in Tianjin, China.
+The car is a licensed version of the Japanese Daihatsu Move mini-compact and is sold in China as the Huali Happy Messenger.
 Miles took vehicles without drivetrains and added the motor and electrical components.

 It is powered by a single 48-volt electric motor, which produces 4.2 kW and uses a 150-amp-hour battery pack.
 The car uses an on-board charger that charges through a standard 120-volt outlet.
 An empty battery fully charges in twelve hours, but only four to six hours are needed to charge it fully if the car is less than 80% empty.
 The ZX40 was claimed to travel up to 64 km at speeds limited to 40 km/h.
 It is a 2- or 4-seat car and is DOT-approved for street use.

 The ZX40 was discontinued for the 2008 model year, in favor of the more powerful ZX40S and AC Motor-powered ZX40S Advanced Design.